County (United States): History

-The origin of the American counties are in the counties of England.
-English (after 1707 British) colonists brought to their colonies in North America a political subdivision that they already used in the British metropole: the counties.
+The idea of counties originated with the counties of England.
+English (after 1707, British) colonists brought to their colonies in North America a political subdivision that they already used in the British metropole: the counties.
 Counties were among the earliest units of local government established in the Thirteen Colonies that would become the United States.
 Virginia created the first counties in order to ease the administrative workload in Jamestown.
 The House of Burgesses divided the colony first into four "incorporations" in 1617 and finally into eight shires (or counties) in 1634: James City, Henrico, Charles City, Charles River, Warrosquyoake, Accomac, Elizabeth City, and Warwick River.
 America's oldest intact county court records can be found at Eastville, Virginia, in Northampton (originally Accomac) County, dating to 1632.
-Maryland established its first county, St. Mary's, in 1637, and Massachusetts followed in 1643.
+Maryland established its first county, St. Mary's in 1637.
+In 1639, the Province of Maine founded York County.
+Massachusetts followed in 1643.
 Pennsylvania and New York delegated significant power and responsibility from the colony government to county governments and thereby established a pattern for most of the United States, although counties remained relatively weak in New England.

 When independence came, the framers of the Constitution left the matter to the states.
 Subsequently, state constitutions conceptualized county governments as arms of the state.
 Louisiana instead adopted the local divisions called parishes that dated back to both the Spanish colonial and French colonial periods when the land was dominated by the Catholic Church.
 In the twentieth century, the role of local governments strengthened and counties began providing more services, acquiring home rule and county commissions to pass local ordinances pertaining to their unincorporated areas.
 In 1955, delegates to the Alaska Constitutional Convention wanted to avoid the traditional county system and adopted their own unique model with different types of boroughs varying in powers and duties.

 In some states, these powers are partly or mostly devolved to the counties' smaller divisions usually called townships, though in New York, New England and Wisconsin they are called "towns".
 The county may or may not be able to override its townships on certain matters, depending on state law.